John K. Smith

+John K. Smith (c.
+1805–1845) was an American pharmacist and businessman.
+He founded the pharmaceutical company John K. Smith & Co., which became a part of Smith, Kline and French and GlaxoSmithKline.

 Smith trained as a druggist, and joined his brother-in-law, John Gilbert, in 1830 to open a dispensing chemist at 296 North Second Street in Philadelphia.
 Together they sold drugs, paints, varnish, chemicals and window glass.

-When John K. Smith decided to retire he handed the business on to his son, George K. Smith, who expanded it into a large international business.
+When John K. Smith retired, the business was taken over by his son, George K. Smith, who expanded it into a large international business.

-John K. Smith died in 1845.
+John K. Smith died in 1845 and was interred at Laurel Hill Cemetery.